Lartu/explicartu/README.md

 Download or clone the repository, run `install` and you are ready to go.
 Once installed, the downloaded files can be safely deleted.
 By default, Explicartu is installed to `~/bin/_explicartu` and run from there.

 # 🚀 How to Use
 To compile a file to an Explicartu Page, go to the directory where your source is and run `explicartu <yourfile>`.
 If you want to compile more than one file to the same page, run `explicartu <yourfile> <otherfile> <otherotherfile>`, etc. A file named `explicartu.html` will be generated in this same directory.
+There's an example project in the `example` folder of this repository, check it out!